friflo/ECS-wiki/docs/query-optimization.md

 **🚀 New feature in v3.6.0** - *preview available:* [New feature: Query Generator](https://github.com/friflo/Friflo.Engine.ECS/issues/124).

 The goal of the **Query Generator** is to generate highly efficient query code and reduce the amount of boiler plate to a minimum.
+The generator is a [C# Source Generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) to enable seamless development.

 A super efficient way to execute queries is [Enumerate Query Chunks](#enumerate-query-chunks).
 But writing them by hand is awkward.
 The query generator takes over this task for every method annotated with `[Query]`.
 It automatically generates an additional method suffixed with `Query`.
 So given: